dsummersl/intmux/README.md

 Introduction
 ============

-A simple command line application to connect to multiple hosts within one tmux session.
+A command line application to connect to multiple hosts within one tmux session.
 Useful for executing the same command across multiple hosts, for example.

 Usage: